 At the end of the study, the student acquires 120 ECTS credits, which means, in addition to the professional study credits, a total of 300 ECTS credits.
-At the end of the study the student receives the academic title: Specialist Engineer of Information Technology.
+At the end of the study the student receives the academic title: Master of Engineering in Information Technology.